 Music is not just about playing an instrument or singing, it is about affirming a lifelong passion for music.
 It easily combines performance with being a rigorous academic subject which sets students up well for university study.
-Even if students do not intend to pursue it as a university degree, universities do like to see it as the 3rd A level choice because of the skills developed within the course.
-The skills learnt involve written, analytical, practical and social/personal skills.
-A Level musicians have long played an important leading role in both the Music Department and the school community.
+Universities are well aware of this and the skills learnt involve written, analytical, practical and social/personal skills.
+A-level musicians have long played an important leading role in both the Music Department and the school community.